bestmjj/docker-rss/README.md

 ```

 After the server starts, add it as a feed to your favorite RSS reader.
 Add the `/feed` at the end of the URL, that's where the feeds are published.

-## TODO

-- support different registries
-- properly detect images which are local only
-- write tests
-- ...

 ## License